maboroshin/translation/TranslationPlatform.md

 **Announcement of activities**

 The most common means is online platforms including GitHub.
 They provide a visualization of the participants' behavior.
 In the case of e-mail, it may be difficult to recognize another translator.
 On GitHub, you can see the update history of each code.
 Even if the project is not active, the e-mail is more difficult to understand.
 The developer may not check e-mail frequently.
 It is important to announce that the project has not been suspended.

 **Use of existing platforms**

 The uTorrent project had a translation platform on its own site.
 This is not recommended because it increases password management.
 If I have a Github account, I can join other existing platforms right away.

 I don't use Sourceforge because it is difficult to use.
 However, in most cases, the developer's e-mail address is publicly available.
 I send translation files to this address.
+Developers need to be able to reply quickly to emails containing words like Translation and Localize.

 **Means of transmitting translation files**